Suillus > Suillus lakei

 Description

 Edible, but with a slimy reputation as with most mushrooms of this genus.
 Only fresh young specimens should be collected.
 Young firm buttons are actually not so bad.
+In fact when we can't find other more choice edible mushrooms this one is usually an option and has been used for cook & taste events.
 This is one of the few Suillus not associated with Pines.
 It is also known as the Matte Jack.
 It can usually be found in great abundance.
-Most of the time riddled with bugs.
+Most of the time riddled with bugs at maturity.

 Edibility